 Scalable performance and pools

-- With elastic pools, you can create new databases or move single databases into a resource pool to maximize the use of resources and save money - and the ability to dynamically scale elastic pool resources up and down.
+- With elastic pools, you can assign resources that will be shared by all databases in the pool.
+You can create a new database or move the existing single databases into a resource pool to maximize the use of resources and save money - and the ability to dynamically scale elastic pool resources up and down.

 - With managed instances, each managed instance is isolated from other instances with guaranteed resources.
 Within a managed instance, the instance databases share a set of resources - and the ability to dynamically scale managed instance resources up and down.

 You can build your first app on a small, single database at a low cost per month in the general purpose service tier and then change its service tier manually or programmatically at any time to the business critical Service tier to meet the needs of your solution.
 You can adjust performance without downtime to your app or to your customers.
 Dynamic scalability enables your database to transparently respond to rapidly changing resource requirements and enables you to only pay for the resources that you need when you need them.

 Dynamic scalability is different from autoscale.
 Autoscale is when a service scales automatically based on criteria, whereas dynamic scalability allows for manual scaling without downtime.
 A Single database supports manual dynamic scalability, but not autoscale.
 For a more automatic experience, consider using elastic pools, which allow databases to share resources in a pool based on individual database needs.
 However, there are scripts that can help automate scalability for a single database.
 For an example, see Use PowerShell to monitor and scale a single database.

 Purchasing models, service tiers, compute sizes, and storage amounts